CCBDA-UPC/Assignments-2025/Lab07.md

 #### Action execution

 The action uses a `ubuntu` operating system environment that GitHub provides.
+Such environment has a clean file system with some utilities pre-installed.

 ```yaml
 permissions: